Learning to Regulate Your Emotions in Therapy

 TL;DR: Emotional regulation is the capacity to feel without being overwhelmed — to have emotions rather than be had by them.
 In Transactional Analysis, dysregulation often reflects an Adapted Child that learned to either flood or suppress in a historical environment where authentic emotional expression wasn't safe.
 Therapy builds the Adult's capacity to contain, name, and work with emotional experience without acting out or shutting down.

 Some people feel too much.
 Emotions arrive with full force and take over — the anger that explodes before there's time to think, the anxiety that floods in and won't leave, the sadness that lands like a physical weight and doesn't lift.
+Life feels like a series of emotional emergencies with barely enough recovery between them.

 Emotional regulation therapy addresses both ends of this spectrum.
 The goal isn't to feel less — it's to feel with more capacity.
 To have emotions rather than be had by them.